Kohzoh Imai: Biography and career

 Imai was born in Hakodate, Hokkaido in 1948.
-After receiving MD from Sapporo Medical College in 1972, he started his career at the Department of Internal Medicine (Division I) under the supervision of Professor Takeo Wada.
-He obtained his Ph.D. from Sapporo Medical College in 1976.
-He worked at The Scripps Research Institute under the supervision of Prof. RA Reisfeld and Prof S Ferrone, as a NIH post-doctoral research fellow 1978 to 1981.
-Upon returning to Japan, he obtained the post of lecturer at the Department of Internal Medicine (Division I) of Sapporo Medical University where he later promoted to an associate professor and to a professor in 1994.
-During the period, he had been to the United Kingdom to study under Professor César Milstein (Nobel Prize Laureate) at MRC Laboratory of Molecular Biology, the University of Cambridge in 1985.
-He was appointed to the 9th chairperson of Sapporo Medical University in 2004.
-Later on he was appointed to the first president of Sapporo Medical University which has been transformed from a prefectural university to a prefectural university corporation in accordance with the Local Independent Administrative Agency Act in 2007.
-He was appointed to a professor and the director at Research Hospital, The Institute of Medical Science, the University of Tokyo in 2010.
-He later appointed to the director of Center for Antibody and Vaccine Therapy, the Institute of Medical Science, the University of Tokyo in 2012.
-From 2014 to the present, he has been a project professor at Tokyo University, the head of Medical Innovation Promotion Office, and the director of Kanagawa Cancer Center Research Institute.
+After receiving an M.D. from Sapporo Medical University in 1972, he started his career at the Department of Internal Medicine (Division I) under the supervision of Professor Takeo Wada.
+He obtained his PhD from Sapporo Medical University in 1976.
+He worked at The Scripps Research Institute under the supervision of Prof. Ralph A. Reisfeld and Prof. Soldano Ferrone as an NIH post-doctoral research fellow from 1978 to 1981.
+Upon returning to Japan, he returned to Sapporo Medical University as a lecturer, where he was later promoted to a full professor in 1994.
+During this period, he had been to the United Kingdom to study under Nobel Laureate César Milstein at the MRC Laboratory of Molecular Biology in 1985.
+He was appointed as the 9th chairperson of Sapporo Medical University in 2004 and later the first president when it was restructured into a prefectural university corporation.
+Currently, he is a professor and the director of the research hospital at the University of Tokyo's Institute of Medical Science, as well as the director of Center for Antibody and Vaccine Therapy, the head of the Medical Innovation Promotion Office, and the director of Kanagawa Cancer Center Research Institute.